 Well, that might not be the case.
-In certain circumstances, it turns out that admitting your flaws can be highly influential!Tweet This
+In certain circumstances, it turns out that admitting your flaws can be highly influential!Try this to improve sales!

 Some studies imply that when you make a concession about the thing you are selling – or the idea that you’re trying to convey – you are perceived to be more trustworthy.

 When you think about it, this makes perfect sense.

 Everyone is suspicious of something that looks “too good to be true.”
 Once that suspicious mindset is triggered, trust is automatically diminished.

 You can short-circuit that suspicious frame by proactively pointing out a potential flaw upfront.
 Then, your mark – the person you want to influence – will then view you as being a much more trustworthy person because you have clearly been honest and upfront with your pitch.

 So, let’s take a look at how this can play out and how you can use it…